 There’s a good chance that you might have to end up taking out a loan for the new location.
 Thankfully, there are plenty of options for getting restaurant loans.
 If you need to go that route, and you are probably going to, make sure to take a long hard look at your options to decide what’s best for your restaurant.
 Don’t be afraid to mix and match loan types to get the best results.

-The bottom line is that opening a second restaurant is not easy.
+The bottom line is that opening a second restaurant location is not easy.
 There are many prerequisite circumstances that needs to be in place before you can even start thinking in that direction.

 But once you have checked off most of those requirements, the good news is that this is going to be somewhat familiar territory for you.
 You’re already successfully running one restaurant, which means that you have already beaten the odds.
 You’ve been through it and you know what it takes to succeed in this very crowded vertical.